Redwood Materials: History

 Along with Ford and Volvo, Redwood Materials launched a used battery collection program for the state of California in February of 2022.
 Ford, Volvo and their dealers planned to work with battery dismantlers and ship old vehicle batteries to Redwood Material's plant in Carson City, Nevada.
+Redwood builds and operates a used battery as solar backup for a datacenter at its Sparks facility.

-In 2021, the company announced it had received $775M from various investors in a financing round.
+In 2021, the company announced it had received $700M from various investors in a financing round at a $3.7 billion valuation.
 This will be used to build a production facility that will produce battery materials from recycled materials, starting at 6 GWh per year.
 By 2025, the capacity of the production facilities is to be expanded to 100 GWh, enough for one million electric vehicles.
 By 2030, capacity is expected to increase to 500 GWh.

 Redwood secured a $2 billion conditional low-cost loan awarded by the US Department of Energy's Advanced Technology Vehicles Manufacturing Loan Program in February 2023.
 The company which relies primarily on Asia for importing essential components to make EV batteries said it would use the funds to build a supply base in the US and expand operations by building a facility in Charleston, South Carolina.
 Redwood acquired German recycling company Redux in 2023.

 In March 2023 Redwood claimed to have recovered more than 95% of important metals (incl. lithium, cobalt, nickel and copper) from 500000 lb of old NiMH and Li-Ion packs.